Server data from the Official MCP Registry

 ollamaBaseUrl | URL | http://localhost:11434 | Ollama API endpoint |

-autoUnmask | true | false | false | Auto-restore tokens in LLM responses |
+autoUnmask | true | false | false | Report the preferred unmask behavior to clients; this server does not intercept responses |

 strictValidation | true | false | true | Enable checksum / format validation (SSN area check, Luhn for cards, PESEL checksum) |